lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 The first thing that we will do to create a HUD is render text.
 In order to do that, we are going to map a texture that contains alphabet characters into a quad.
 That quad will be divided by a set of tiles which will represent a single letter. later on, we will use that texture to draw the text in the screen.
 So the first step is to create the texture that contains the alphabet.
 You can use many programs out there that can do this task, such as,  [CBG](http://www.codehead.co.uk/cbfg/), [F2IBuilder](http://sourceforge.net/projects/f2ibuilder/), etc. In this case, We will use Codehead’s Bitmap Font Generator \(CBFG\).

 CBG lets you configure many options such as the texture size, the font type, the anti-aliasing to be applied, etc. The following figure depicts the configuration that we will use to generate a texture file.
-In this chapter we will assume that we will be rendering text encoded in ISO-8859-1 format, if you need to deal with different character sets you will need to tweak a little bit the code.
+In this chapter we will assume that we will be rendering text encoded in ISO-8859-1 format, if you need to deal with different character sets you will need to tweak a little bit of the code.

 ![CBG Configuration](CBG.png)